I enjoy nature and cooking and am a longtime online writer who covers both subjects.

-If this is your first batch or you are just looking for another method, this wine recipe if very easy and will yield consistent results.
-I've used it several times and none of the batches have went bad.
+If this is your first batch or you are just looking for another method, this wine recipe is very easy and will yield consistent results.
+I've used it several times and none of the batches have gone bad.
 Also, it's very cheap—$4-5 dollars will give you a gallon.
 Try getting that deal at the supermarket!

 To start a basic batch, you will need the following:

 - Optional ingredients include: raisins, cloves, cinnamon sticks, and brown sugar.

 1. Pour off extra.
 To start, make sure to your funnel is very clean.

 - Open the apple juice and pour out about two cups.